ixiaopan/900months/README.md

 # 900months

-Life is only 900 months.
+Life has only 900 months.

 ## Use